 Portage des Sioux in St. Charles County, Missouri — The American Midwest (Upper Plains)

 Location.
-38° 55.86′ N, 90° 20.319′ W. Marker is in Portage des Sioux, Missouri, in St. Charles County.
-Marker can be reached from River View Drive 0.1 miles north of Le Sieur Street, in the median.
-When entering the town of Portage des Sioux, there are signs that point where to go to find it.
-There is free parking and the statue is just a short walk from the lot.
+38° 55.842′ N, 90° 20.328′ W. Marker is in Portage des Sioux, Missouri, in St. Charles County.
+Marker can be reached from River View Drive 0.1 miles north of Le Sieur Street, on the left when traveling north.
+Marker is located on a walkway towards the Our Lady of the Rivers Shrine statue.
+It is the last marker on the left, before approaching the statue.
 Touch for map.
-Marker is in this post office area: Portage des Sioux MO 63373, United States of America.
+Marker is at or near this postal address: 1565 River View Drive, Portage des Sioux MO 63373, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on October 13, 2019.
-This page originally submitted on September 23, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 59 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on September 23, 2019, by Jason Voigt of Glen Carbon, Illinois. • Andrew Ruppenstein was the editor who published this page.
+This page originally submitted on October 11, 2019, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 55 times since then and 3 times this year.
+Photos: 1, 2. submitted on October 11, 2019, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.